vsaahil/Lending-Club/README.md

 to the original terms).
 This model can be leveraged by Lending Club to make data-driven decisions on whether a borrower should be lent money by investors or not.
-To achieve this goal, different classification models were built by using different supervised machine learning algorithms, such as Logistic Regression, Random Forest, and Gradient Boosting Machine (GBM) and the model with the highest accuracy is rec- ommended for making decisions.
+To achieve this goal, different classification models were built by using different supervised machine learning algorithms, such as Logistic Regression, Random Forest, and Gradient Boosting Machine (GBM) and the model with the highest accuracy is recommended for making decisions.
 Additionally, an unsupervised machine algorithm, K-means clustering is also performed to determine different segments of borrowers to gather insights and help the organization understand its user base (borrowers) better to expand the business.
 The report outlines the rationale and methodology that was adopted to build a classification model and generate different clusters, and